How To: Get Rid of Rabbits

 Despite homeowners’ best efforts keeping a well-manicured yard, this strategy alone may not always deter them.
 Humane traps offer an effective complementary solution for small numbers of rabbits that still roam your property.
 By catching the animals, you can then release each somewhere far from your yard so they don’t wander back.

-Buy a “live trap” or “cage trap” fit to catch a three- to four-pound rabbit from a home center; these medium-sized traps generally cost around $40 or $50.
+Buy a “live trap” or “cage trap” fit to catch a three- to four-pound rabbit from a home center; these medium-sized traps generally cost around $40 or $50 (view example on Amazon).
 Take a minute now to pull on gloves before handling the trap, as rabbits may pick up a human’s scent and avoid the cage.
 Then, following manufacturer instructions, set up the trap in a shady, sheltered area of your yard, preferably near vegetation.
 Place lettuce and carrots in the trap as bait.

 Check the cage multiple times per day.
 A rabbit or other small animal entering the cage will trigger a mechanism to snap the door shut without harming the animal.
 Being trapped in a cage causes stress for a rabbit, though, so you’ll want it to spend a minimum amount of time inside before you’re ready to release it.